Regions of Singapore

-The regions of Singapore are urban planning subdivisions demarcated by the Urban Redevelopment Authority of Singapore to aid in its planning efforts.
-Over time, other governmental organisations have also adopted the five regions in their administrative work, as for example the Department of Statistics in the census of 2000.
-The regions are further subdivided into 55 planning areas, which include two water-catchment areas.
+The regions of Singapore serve as urban planning subdivisions of the country at the highest level as demarcated by the Urban Redevelopment Authority (URA) to support its planning work.
+Over time, other government agencies have also adopted these five regions for administrative purposes, such as the Department of Statistics in conducting censuses.
+Singapore's regions are further subdivided into 55 planning areas on the second level, which include two water catchment areas, and planning areas are further divided into subzones on the lowest level.
 The largest region in terms of area is the West Region with 218.4 km2, while the Central Region is the most populous with an estimated population of 922,980 inhabitants in the area in 2019.